If you feel angry about something, it’s likely you’re angry, right?

 But, to write really good emotion, Corbett instructs:

 To create genuine emotion when crafting a scene, identify the most likely or obvious response your character might have, then ask: What other emotion might she be experiencing?
 Have the character express or exhibit that.

 So, in our water pollution example, swearing follows anger, the first-layer emotion.

-But, it turns out, you promised your kids you’d take them swimming this afternoon, and your youngest is a poor swimmer but pushes the limit to keep up with his siblings.
-Every time you go there you get another gray hair from the stress.
+But, it turns out, you promised your kids you’d take them swimming this weekend, and your youngest is a poor swimmer who frequently pushes the limit to keep up with his siblings.
+Every time you go there the anxiety is overwhelming.

-That anger for the environmental injustice swiftly leads to relief.
+That anger you first experienced over the environment swiftly leads to relief.
 You won’t have to worry about your kids safety today, and that makes you deeply happy.

 This is where things get interesting…